hypertidy/anglr/cran-comments.md

 * This is a new release.

 * There is a note about use of a restrictive license in package RTriangle.
-This package hopes to use an alternative library in future that is compatible with the GPL-3, so I though this appropriate to use for now.
+I hope to use an alternative library in future that is compatible with the GPL-3, so I thought this appropriate to use for now.